What is the minimum auto insurance coverage that I have to sign up for?

 Getting the “minimum car insurance” can mean different things in different states.
 For example, some states require you to have personal injury protection, while other states don’t require any type of personal injury protection.

-Typically, here are the components of car insurance you’ll need to pay attention to in different states:
+Typically, here are the components of the most basic auto insurance you’ll need to pay attention to in different states:

-Most states also outline a specific minimum required amount of property damage liability per accident.
+Most states also outline a specific minimum required amount of property damage liability auto insurance coverage per accident.
 Property damage liability refers to the maximum amount your car insurance company will pay to compensate property damage – including the costs of repairing the other vehicle involved in the collision.

 There’s a reason insurance companies in some states require you to have uninsured or underinsured motorist coverage: according to USA Today, one in seven drivers in the United States is driving illegally without car insurance.